 Back to the links- The Sustainable Edit (2nd link) post has 5 ways to make the most of autumn, including 1.
 Head to the woods and 2.
 Get cooking.
 Last October I went for a walk at Whiteways/Bury roundabout (we call it Bury roundabout in my family, I think because it's near Bury Hill), the first time I'd been there for years.
 I'd had "Walk in the woods in autumn again" on my Life List for ages!
 This is a good time of year to go walking in the countryside as well because the weather's usually quite nice.
 I just went for a walk earlier this evening on part of The South Downs Way, down to Upper Beeding.
 That's when I took the picture at the top of the page.*

 Another suggestion to is get the house in order, "autumn clean" etc, the equivalent of spring cleaning.
 I had a tidy up this afternoon, been meaning to do it for ages!
-Tess Whitehurst writes a lot about decluttering; here's a useful post with tips: https://tesswhitehurst.com/get-rid-of-that-huge-pile-of-clutter-once-and-for-all-3-places-to-start/
+Tess Whitehurst writes a lot about decluttering; here's a useful post with tips: https://tesswhitehurst.com/how-where-to-start-clearing-clutter/

 And for more ideas for clearing the energy of your home for autumn, check out this article from The Seasonal Soul: http://www.theseasonalsoul.com/mabon-cleaning-ritual/

 It relates to Madron/Mabon but I think any time during September is good to do these things.
-Erin who runs who the site also has an interesting post about the September New Moon which will be on 9th Sept: http://www.theseasonalsoul.com/sept-new-moon/
+Erin who runs who the site also has an interesting post about the September New Moon which will be on 9th Sept: https://www.theseasonalsoul.com/sept-new-moon/

 I also like this post from Katie Snooks about transitioning into autumn: https://www.katiesnooks.com/2017/10/transitioning-to-autumn.html